Women wearing yukata during Sanja Matsuri festival in Tokyo

 ā± 10 minutes

-Every Japanese, regardless of genre or age, and even children as soon as they can walk, will wear a kimonoĀ šŸ‘˜ or a yukata at least once during their life.
+Every Japanese, regardless of gender or age, and even children as soon as they can walk, will wear a kimonoĀ šŸ‘˜ or a yukata at least once during their life.
 Traditional clothing is not worn on a daily basis anymore, but many Japanese do enjoy donning them for special or formal occasions or for the fun of it, especially in summer.

 In the western collective unconscious, a kimono is either a cloth to practice martial arts, or a luxurious and colorful dressing gown, or sometimes geishaā€™s regalia.
 The yukata is usually unknown or mistaken with the kimono.
 They are in fact two types of clothes from the wafuku (å’Œęœ) wardrobe, the Japanese-style clothing, defined in opposition to the Western-style clothing (yofuku ę“‹ęœ).